derronli/Mesh-island-generation/README.md

 1. Endorheic lakes do not count towards the maximum number of lakes
 2. Rivers which randomly generate at a vertex where they cannot move any further just begin and end there

+### Sample commands to run the program:
+To run the lagoon, copy and paste the following: cd island java -jar island.jar -o lagoon.mesh -i ../generator/input.mesh -mode lagoon cd .. cd visualizer java -jar visualizer.jar -i ../island/lagoon.mesh -o lagoon.svg

+To run the main island, copy and paste the following: cd island java -jar island.jar -o island.mesh -i ../generator/input.mesh -mode circle -elevation volcano -biome warmtemperate -soil wet -lake 2 -river 4 -aquifer 2 -seed 6812161995636894525 cd .. cd visualizer java -jar visualizer.jar -i ../island/island.mesh -o island.svg

+The island generation command can be customized to have different modes depending on what you wish to generate, and should you choose not to input a seed value, then the program will automatically choose one and output it for you.

+To run the main island while seeing a heatmap, copy and paste the following: cd island java -jar island.jar -o island.mesh -i ../generator/input.mesh -mode circle -elevation volcano -soil dry -lake 2 -river 4 -aquifer 2 -seed 6812161995636894525 -heatmap moisture cd .. cd visualizer java -jar visualizer.jar -i ../island/island.mesh -o island.svg

+The same customization as outlined in the second example can be applied to the heatmap.

 # A2 Information